pes18fan/zen/DOCUMENTATION.md

     - `"a"`: To append to the file.

 > [!NOTE]
-> The path for `os.read` is relative to the running program.
-If in a REPL, the path is relative to wherever the REPL was invoked.
+> The path for the read and write functions is relative to the running program.
+> If in a REPL, the path is relative to wherever the REPL was invoked.

 ### module `string`